YedMavus/YedMavus.github.io/README.md

 **Music**

-I have completed grade 3 certification of Electronic Keyboard and Organ by the Trinity College, London.
+I have completed grade 3 certification of Electronic Keyboard and Organ by the Trinity College, London and can play the piano, harmonica and electronic keyboard.